cdp1337/ARKSurvivalAscended-Linux/README.md

 Supports fine-grained management of game configuration via [Beacon App](https://usebeacon.app/) thanks to their SFTP deployment feature.
 [Read about using Beacon with this installer](docs/using-beacon.md).

+Imports from Nitrado server backups are SUPPORTED, including all player and tribe data.

 ## Requirements